-Event Minimum Requirements To Accommodate (minimum #) Games Time Welcome Centre (Headquarters - HQ) A large enough space/venue to be a central gathering place for everyone for the duration of the Games.
-To include in- formation tables for registration, event schedules/results, transportation, entertainment/tours and/or other Games information.
-100's "Coming / Going" MANDATORY: 8 - Ball 8 tables required, table size 4" x 8', need good lighting over tables.
-Adequate parking and room for spectators.
-30 Bowling: 5 - Pin, Candlepin, Duckpin Minimum 12-14 lanes - could be in 2 venues.
-Adequate parking and room for spectators.
-110 Bridge: Contract, Duplicate Space to accommodate two rooms - one for Contract Bridge and one for Duplicate Bridge - could be at the same venue, 10-12 standard $30x30$ " card tables, bright lighting is im- portant, wheelchair accessible.
-Adequate parking and room for spectators.
-40 20 Cribbage 12-15 standard $30x30$ " card tables, bright lighting is important, wheelchair accessible.
-Adequate parking and room for spectators.
-50 Darts Space for 8-10 boards, fixed at a height of 5' from centre point to the floor, throwing line should be 7' 91/4" from the face of the board, adjacent boards should have at least 10' be- tween centre spots, bright lighting is important.
-Adequate parking and room for spectators.
+ent Minimum Requirements Games Time Welcome Centre (Headquarters - HQ)A large enough space/venue to be a central gathering place for everyone for the duration of the Games.
+To include information tables for registration, event schedules/results, transportation, entertainment/tours &/or other Games info.
+100's "Come & Go" MANDATORY: 8 - Ball 8 tables required, table size 4" x 8', need good lighting over tables.
+30 Bowling: 5 Pin, Candlepin, Duckpin Minimum 12-14 lanes - could be in 2 venues.
+120 Bridge: Contract, Duplicate Space to accommodate two rooms - one for Contract Bridge & one for Duplicate Bridge - could be at the same venue, $10 - 12$ standard 30x30" card tables, bright lighting is important, wheelchair accessible.
+30 25 Cribbage 12 - 15 standard 30x30" card tables, bright lighting is important, wheelchair accessible.
+50 Darts Space for 8-10 boards, fixed at a height of 5' 8" from centre point to the floor., toe line should be 7' 9-1/4" from the face of the board, adjacent boards should have at least 6-7' between centre points, bright lighting is important.
 30 Floor Shuffleboard Space for 6 courts, standard playing court measures 6' W x 52' L, playing area measures 39' long from baseline to baseline, discs supplied.
-Adequate parking and room for spectators.
-36 Golf One 18 hole course will be required for two days, use of shared power carts for all participants.
-Adequate parking.
-80 Ice Curling Venue to accommodate minimum 8 sheets of ice - could be in 2 venues.
+35 Golf One 18-hole course will be required for three days including a practise round, use of shared power carts for all participants.
+100 Ice Curling Venue to accommodate minimum 8 sheets of ice - could be in 2 venues.
 Must have an expert draw master.
-(Try to avoid evening curling after 6 pm if at all possible.)
-Adequate parking and room for spectators.
-140
+(Try to avoid evening curling after 6pm if at all possible.)
+Allow for practice time.
+140 Ice Hockey 6 regulation size hockey rinks - one for each age category.
+400/300 (NB) Pickleball Minimum of 12-15 courts - could be in 2+ venues.
+Court dimensions are identical to a doubles badminton court $-20'$ W x 44' L, net is hung 36" at the ends & 34" in the middle, a non-volley zone extends 7', a backspace minimum of 18' & side space of 12'.
+Prefer indoor play if at all possible.
+250+ Scrabble 8-10 standard 30x30" card tables, bright lighting is important.
+20